hallambaker/Mathematical-Mesh/Web/Reference/mail.md

+# profile

 ````
 profile
-    /accept   Accept a pending connection
+    accept   Accept a pending connection
-    /connect   Connect to an existing profile registered at a portal
+    connect   Connect to an existing profile registered at a portal
-    /device   Create new device profile
+    device   Create new device profile
-    /dump   Describe the specified profile
+    dump   Describe the specified profile
-    /escrow   Create a set of key escrow shares
+    escrow   Create a set of key escrow shares
-    /export   Export the specified profile data to the specified file
+    export   Export the specified profile data to the specified file
-    /hello   Connect to the service(s) a profile is connected to and report status.
+    hello   Connect to the service(s) a profile is connected to and report status.
-    /import   Import the specified profile data to the specified file
+    import   Import the specified profile data to the specified file
-    /list   List all profiles on the local machine
+    list   List all profiles on the local machine
-    /master   Create new personal profile
+    master   Create new personal profile
-    /pending   Get list of pending connection requests
+    pending   Get list of pending connection requests
-    /pin   Accept a pending connection
+    pin   Accept a pending connection
-    /recover   Recover escrowed profile
+    recover   Recover escrowed profile
-    /register   Register existing profile at a new portal
+    register   Register existing profile at a new portal
-    /reject   Reject a pending connection
+    reject   Reject a pending connection
-    /sync   Synchronize local copies of Mesh profiles with the server
+    sync   Synchronize local copies of Mesh profiles with the server
 ````

+# profile add

 ````
-/add
+add   Add a mail application profile to a personal profile
        Mail account to create profile from
     /portal   Account identifier (e.g. alice@example.com)
     /udf   Profile fingerprint